A TIMELINE OF BRAS AND PANTIES

 Women wear corsets made of whalebone.
 They wear a frame of wire or whalebone under their dress called a farthingale.

-Women do not usually wear knickers.
+Women do not usually wear panties.
 Their only underwear is a long linen garment like a nightie worn under a dress called a chemise or shift.

 Women begin to wear drawers (so called because they are drawn on).
 They consist of a pair of separate legs joined at the waist.
 So we say a pair of knickers or panties.